illuminatedpast/csun-sca-processing/02-processing/02-06-description/02-06-03-reparative.md

 ## Reparative Description

-Intro text with link to Reparative Description Working Group Inclusive Description Guidelines (internal).
+For guidance in the creation of inclusive description, see the Inclusive Description Guidelines document (internal link) created by the CSUN University Library Reparative Description Working Group.

 ### Recording Changes in the Finding Aid